iThermAI/InjectStrap/README.md

 This repository is designed for extracting features from videos as part of the Smart4ALL experiment.
 The experiment involves using thermal videos to extract thermal properties and generation cycles of [components](https://elvez.si/METALLISED-COMPONENTS/) from the [Elvez compnay](https://elvez.si/).
 The videos were recorded using a PI thermal camera.
 This repository can work real-time alongside a camera.

 In the video that follows, a component can be observed as it moves in front of the camera.
-By studying videos like this one, we can record the thermal properties of the component as it appears in front of the camera in tabular form.
+By studying videos like this one, we can record the thermal properties of the component, as it appears in front of the camera, in tabular form.
 The brought videos is just a sample.